 Catcher Earl “Oil” Smith played on five World Series teams in his 12-year career, spanning the 1920s.
-You could argue that he cost the Senators a second world championship in 1925, when Washington became the first team to blow a three-games-to-one lead that year in losing to the Pittsburgh Pirates.
+Although Nats’ shortstop Roger Peckinpaugh often gets blamed for his record eight errors, you could argue that it was Smith who cost the Senators a second world championship in 1925.
+Washington became the first team to blow a three-games-to-one lead that year in losing to the Pittsburgh Pirates.

 Washington slugger Goose Goslin probably got the worst of it, with Smith flapping his arms when Goslin approached the plate and making snide comments about Goose’s prominent nose.
 Those might have been Smith’s milder antics.
 Goslin, with Smith abusing him about his ancestry, looked at a third strike to end Game Seven.